maarten-mertens/maarten-mertens/README.md

 ### Hi there 👋

+this is my personal github page.
+Here you can find my notes on various ICT topics.

 <!--
 **maarten-mertens/maarten-mertens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.